raamcosta/compose-destinations-docs/docusaurus/versioned_docs/version-1.x/migrating-to-v2.md

 ```

 The output is slightly different, on v2 there's an object that contains the list of destinations instead of the field list being top level.
-You can import all destinations to certain nav graph defined in another module by using `@ExternalDestiantion<ModuleDestinationsOutputObject>` in companion object of that nav graph annotation class.
+You can import all destinations to certain nav graph defined in another module by using `@ExternalModuleDestinations<ModuleDestinationsOutputObject>` in companion object of that nav graph annotation class.

 <h3>"navgraphs" & "singlemodule"</h3>